nidhinsankar/RICK-AND-MORTY/readme.md

 ## to learn

-- i need to use rtk query to full extent
+- I need to use rtk query to full extent
+- Adding typescript to a existing react project using parcel bundler